 Step 3: Build the Program and Campaigns to manage the Stages

 In a post like this, or even a short presentation, it is not possible to show you everything you need to do to run the lifecycle system and RCM flows.
-What I can share with you is in the slides below.
+For best practices on building key operational programs, such as Lifecycle Processing, Nate Smitha of Etumos wrote a great article to read.
 Also, a few things to keep in mind:

 - Map out scenarios involving existing SFDC Leads and SFDC Contacts.